AppiumTestDistribution/AppiumTestDistribution/README.md

 1. Make sure Appium(1.4.16) is installed through node and if using the latest appium v1.5 make sure you have it build from the source.
 2. Make sure adb sdk is set under ANDROID_HOME.
 3. Install JDK 1.8 and set under path JAVA_HOME to get this framework working.
+4. Make sure you have ImageMagick installed and set in path, if you want to use deviceArt for screenshots.

 ##Sample Tests
- Clone the project (https://github.com/saikrishna321/PageObjectPatternAppium)
+ Clone the project (https://github.com/saikrishna321/PageObjectPatternAppium) If you're application is cross-platform  and you end up  building a PageObjectPattern Framework then can run the tests across android and iOS devices connected in the same Mac OSX Host.
+ (For ex: 3 android devices and 3 iOS devices connected to the same machine, you can trigger the test parallely on both platforms)

 ##Configure tests